 Sharding Design

-Production support status: unsupported/fail-closed.
-Do not enable sharding for production workloads until every group has independent WAL, Raft metadata, state-machine snapshot, install-snapshot, and restart recovery evidence.
-Public docs that describe routing, rebalance, SQL scatter, or cross-group transactions are design and certification notes, not a bank-production support claim.
+Production support status: unsupported/fail-closed for general production traffic.
+Do not enable sharding for production workloads until every group has independent WAL, Raft metadata, state-machine snapshot, install-snapshot, restart recovery evidence, durable migration chunk ACKs, and consensus-backed ownership cutover.
+Public docs that describe routing, rebalance, SQL scatter, or cross-group transactions are design and validation notes, not a public production support claim.

 Components